larsonmars/sysvars/README.md

 # Requirements

 The tool works best with Amiga OS 2.0 or later.
 Here, it calls ``SetVar``, which allows for local scope variables.
-Local scope is no limitiation, because the workbench is also loaded in the scope of the startup-sequence.
+Local scope is no limitation, because the workbench is also loaded in the scope of the startup-sequence.
 Another advantage is that it does not require ENV:.
 This means it can run very early, even before SetPatch.

 However, for the purists, sysvars runs happily also on OS 1.3 and even down to OS 1.1.
 However, there are some limitations to consider
 - In OS 1.3 and below, sysvars will currently detect CPUs above 68020 as 68020 and any FPUs as 68881.